A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Description

-This studio course includes a historical, media archaeological approach to realtime systems, using the Sandin Image Processor?an analog patch programmable computer optimized for video processing from 1971-1973?to introduce improvisational audio/video exploration and critical concepts related to contemporary user interface design.
-Current praxis is discussed through lectures, screenings, and visiting artists in relation to the earlier realtime forms from early cinema (such as Oskar Fischinger?s Lumigraph), video (such as Steina Vasulka?s Violin Power), new media (such as JODI?s Prepared Desktop), and the internet (such as Wafaa Bilal?s Domestic Tension).
+This studio course includes a historical, media archaeological approach to real-time systems, using the Sandin Image Processor, an analog patch programmable computer optimized for video processing from 1971-1973 to introduce improvisational audio/video exploration and critical concepts related to contemporary user interface design.
+Current praxis is discussed through lectures, screenings, and visiting artists in relation to the earlier realtime forms from early cinema (such as Oskar Fischinger's Lumigraph), video (such as Steina Vasulka's Violin Power), new media (such as JODI's Prepared Desktop), and the internet (such as Wafaa Bilal's Domestic Tension).

-Emphasis is placed on the conceptual and technical development of independently driven projects and the completion of professional exhibition proposals for realtime work.
+Emphasis is placed on the conceptual and technical development of independently driven projects and the completion of professional exhibition proposals for real-time work.

 Class Number